Red-tailed Black Cockatoo

 Black-necked Stork (Jabiru)

 The geological evolution of the Australian continent has shaped the extraordinary variety of birds, estimated at 828 species (45% of which are endemic) at present.
 In fact, it has recently been determined that no other continent has contributed so greatly to the evolution of birds, with the majority of the world’s species having Australian ancestry.
-This means Australian is one of the iconic destinations for bird watching experiences.
+Birdwatchers across the world are continually captivated by the sights, stories and sounds of Australian species along with the opportunity to photograph them in their natural habitats.
+There is no doubt that Australia is one of the iconic destinations when it comes to bird watching experiences.

 Australia is the birthplace of glorious songbirds and alluring parrots, with the evolutionary process contributing to the development of birds that are generally more intelligent, aggressive, loud, melodious and socially cooperative.
-It is also home to a range of birding Australia families unique to the Australasian region including megapodes (mound builders), butcherbirds, bowerbirds, lorikeets, lyrebirds, Australian creepers, wrens, honeyeaters and iconic cockatoos.
+It is also home to a range of bird families unique to the Australasian region including megapodes (mound builders), butcher birds, bowerbirds, lorikeets, lyrebirds, Australian creepers, wrens, honeyeaters and iconic cockatoos.
+Australia is also one of the best places to watch raptor birds as they hunt down prey and soar across breathtaking horizons.

 Spring: Sep-Nov, You Yangs & Great Ocean Road